MidCountry has streamlined the mortgage application process by offering mortgage resources online, and a friendly mortgage advisor by phone.

 You are in the home stretch of becoming a first-time homebuyer when you close on your mortgage loan.

-Your mortgage file has progressed into the closing department of MidCountry Mortgage.
+Your mortgage file has progressed into the closing department.
 The closer prepares all closing documents and forwards the package to the title company or settlement attorney.

 What to Expect at Your Closing